cramirezpe/QSO_clustering_analysis/Meetings/meetings_notes.md

+# 17/12/2021
+- Now all the analyses are run for a narrow redshift bin (1.2-1.6), trying to match the effective bias with the abacus one.
+- Plot of input bias parameter vs effective bias show inconsistencies for reruns of the same CoLoRe realization.
+There is a "almost linear" relation between the input bias parameter and the effective bias; but when reruning the same CoLoRe realization this slope changes (even though matter density should be exactly the same).
+- Plots of the monopole and quadrupole show slightly different bias due to the problems described before.

+# Conclusions
+- Need to check what is happening with bias before continuing.
+- 2lpt realization has far less power in the quadrupole than the expected, even though the effectiva bias (measured in the monopole) is really close to the abacus one.
+Maybe we could contact David Alonso at some point to see what he thinks about it.
+- The fit of the bias should be made in a smaller region (50-80 would be ideal).

+# Next steps
+- [ ] Understand what is happening with the unconsistent input bias parameters vs effective bias.
+- [ ] Investigate how the input bias parameters affects the 2lpt quadrupole.
+(Plotting 2lpt curves for different input bias parameters).
+  - [ ] Interesting to make CoLoRe print the bias normalization value to see if there is something weird going on.
+- [ ] Make fits in 50-80 Mpc/h region.

+# 01/12/2021
+## Status
+Now the Abacus measurement includes the combined correlations from 25 realisations.
+Showed also table with input b vs best bias.
+Also now jacknife is computed to get estimations.
+Showed a comparison of the different analysis with a similar output bias.
+Showed measurements with forced bias=0 to check if RSD effects are controlled.

+## Conclusions:
+- "Similar bias" is not enough, we should use the table input b/best bias to get the exact value of input b that we shold use to get an exact value for the best bias on the ranges (30,80) or so.
+- Bias 0 measurements show a small difference between lognormal and 2LPT.
+This should should not happen in principle as the galaxies are randomly placed in both cases.
+It will be also prefered to use a very small value of bias to avoid problems in some CoLoRe steps.
+Also model 2 won't probably work with bias parameter set to 0.
+- Jacknife errorbars should in principle agree with the errors from RMS; in the analysis they seem to be identical, which may be a problem in the code.
+The DESI-like error bars seem to be too large, maybe this is cause because they are QSOs.
+It would be better to show shaded bands around abacus sim instead of error bars for all the measurements.
+- Quadrupole differences may arise because bias is not exactly the same, we should try to fix the bias first.
+- Be careful with timing, having one job for each pixel is too much.
+- Abacus is measured in a snapshot, this means that all the measurements are taken at exactly the same redshift (1.4).
+Trying to implement something similar to this in CoLoRe means:
+  - Putting z=1.5 everythere in CoLoRe.
+This would be the better option, but we should tune two things: D(z) and f(z) along the code.
+  - Generate a box in a slim redshfit bin, with tunned input dndz so I have a reasonable number density.

+## Next steps:
+- [ ] Make runs with exactly the same output bias (by using interpolation), to compare them.
+- [ ] Make runs in a slim redshift bin z=(abacus-0.2, abacus+0.2), with a tuned dndz.
+- [ ] Show error-band instead of multiple error-bars.
+- [ ] Check why bias0 measurements yield small differences (catalog).
+- [ ] Cahnge scripts so I don't have to run a large amount of scripts.

 # 26/11/2021
 ## Status:
 Not many updates from César today.
 Showed the results without downsampling, showing smoother results.
 Also showed a first version of results with modified input bias to get output bias closer to the target bias.